Research Policy Analysis and Coordination

-Direct recipients or subrecipients of federal funding "must not be encouraged or coerced in any way by the Federal awarding agency or passthrough entity" to "waive indirect costs or charge less than the full indirect cost rate," according to the Chief Financial Officers Council's Chief Financial Officers Council's Frequently Asked Questions (July 2017).
+Direct recipients or subrecipients of federal funding "must not be encouraged or coerced in any way by the Federal awarding agency or pass-through entity" to "waive indirect costs or charge less than the full indirect cost rate," according to Q-132 of the Chief Financial Officers Council's Chief Financial Officers Council's Frequently Asked Questions (May 03, 2021)

 Prior to proposal submission, particularly when the prime source of funds is a federal grant-making agency, it is prudent to confirm whether a proferred policy has been authorized through a Federal statute, regulation, or through a Federal awarding agency authorized deviation.